Homepage / Travel Tips / Year-round Weather in Glacier National Park

 While the weather is pleasant, it's important to still be prepared for potential microbursts that can drop a lot of water in a short amount of time.
 They can roll in quickly, often in the afternoons.
 Always have a rain jacket on hand and you'll be good to go!

 July is the first month of the summer when wildfires can become an issue.
 While they're more common in August, a dry spring and hot July can still lead to wildfires in and around Glacier.
+Keep an eye on the smoke forecast if you are sensitive to poor air quality.

 What is the Weather Like in August in Glacier National Park?